OmolloRovy/Structures_P/README.md

-the  lexical, syntactic, contextual, and semantic structures:
+The  lexical, syntactic, contextual, and semantic structures:

 javascript
 // Lexical Structure